Suddenly, it is the end of the pregnancy.

 Hospital Survival Kit – The Bag

-My recommendation is actually a laptop backpack!
-This Sosoon Laptop Backpack is perfect for a Dad hospital bag!
+My recommendation is a laptop backpack!
+This Diaper Backpack is perfect for your hospital bag!

-The reason why this is my recommendation is due to the way it is sectioned, and more importantly, it has a padded section for more protection of your technology!
+This is my recommendation because of how it is sectioned, and more importantly, it has a padded section for more protection of your technology!